Free speech zone: College and university campuses

-In December 2005, the College Libertarians at the University of North Carolina at Greensboro staged a protest outside the University's designated protest zones.
+In December 2005, the College Libertarians at the University of North Carolina at Greensboro staged a protest outside the university's designated protest zones.
 The specific intent of the protest was to provoke just such a charge, to "provoke the system into action into a critical review of what's going on."
 Two students, Allison Jaynes and Robert Sinnott, were brought up on charges under the student code of conduct of "violation of respect", for refusing to move when told to do so by a university official.
 The university subsequently dropped honor code charges against the students.
 "University officials said the history of the free-speech zones is not known.
 'It predated just about everybody here", said Lucien 'Skip' Capone III, the university attorney.
 The policy may be a holdover from the Vietnam War and civil rights era, he said.'"

 A number of colleges and universities have revised or revoked free speech zone policies in the last decade, including: Tufts University, Appalachian State University, and West Virginia University.
 In August 2006, Penn State University revised its seven-year-old rules restricting the rights of students to protest.
 "In effect, the whole campus is now a 'free-speech zone.'"

 Controversies have also occurred at the University of Southern California, Indiana University, the University of Nevada, Las Vegas, and Brigham Young University.

 At Marquette University, an unattributed Dave Barry quote was attached to the door of the office that graduate student Stuart Ditsler shared with three other teaching assistants.
 It read, "As Americans we must always remember that we all have a common enemy, an enemy that is dangerous, powerful, and relentless.
 I refer, of course, to the federal government."
 Philosophy department chairman James South ordered Ditsler to remove the quote, calling it patently offensive.
-South claimed that the University's free-speech zone rules required Ditsler to take it down.
+South claimed that the university's free-speech zone rules required Ditsler to take it down.
 University spokeswoman Brigid O'Brien Miller stated that it was "a workplace issue, not one of academic freedom."
 Ultimately, the quote was allowed to remain, albeit with attribution.

-For example, the Louisiana State University Free Speech Alley (or Free Speech Plaza) was used in November 2015 when Louisiana gubernatorial candidate John Bel Edwards was publicly endorsed by former opponent and Republican Lt.
+In addition, the Louisiana State University Free Speech Alley (or Free Speech Plaza) was used in November 2015 when Louisiana gubernatorial candidate John Bel Edwards was publicly endorsed by former opponent and Republican Lt.
 Governor Jay Dardenne.
 The Consuming Fire Fellowship, a church located in rural Woodville, Mississippi, often sends members to convene at the university's Free Speech Alley to preach their views of Christianity.
 The members have often been met with strong resistance and resentment by the student body.
 Ivan Imes, a retired engineer who holds "Jesus Talks" for students at the university, said in an interview that he advised students frustrated with the preachings of the Consuming Fire Fellowship, "to give the church a break.
 They don't understand love.
 They don't understand forgiveness.
 There are a lot of things in the Bible that they don’t understand, or at least don’t live out."